karrirasinmaki/blackpepperswing-www/pages/rekry.md

 permalink: "/rekry/"
 ---

+Updated: 14 March 2023

 Black Pepper Swing was founded in 2017 and the very first courses started during that autumn simultaneously in Helsinki, Tampere, and Jyväskylä.
 It was a wild start for a new dance school founded by two very young but passionate swing dancers.
 Since then we have focused more on our current hometown (Helsinki), the scene here has grown bigger, and we have gained thousands of kilometers worth of experience. ([Read our full story here...](/about-us))

+The next chapter is building a strong team that can serve exceptional service to our local dance community.

-Now we need your help!
+And for that - we need you.

 We want to share the hands-on experience of this incredible ride with more people.
-We have a great team of teachers (12 teachers this spring!) but only two of us are doing the day-to-day work behind the scenes (of which only one is full-time).
+We have a great team of teachers (10 teachers this spring!) but only two of us are doing the day-to-day work behind the scenes (of which only one is full-time).
 It’s now time to invite new people in writing the next 5 years of Black Pepper Swing!

 So, yes - we are hiring!